damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Software/README.md

  ![Image of template for architectural structure ](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Template%20of%20software%20architecture.jpg)

-  *You can use the link below as a templates to define the software architecture of your project/product.*
+  *You can use the link below as a template to define the software architecture of your project/product.*

  <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FTemplate%20of%20software%20architecture.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FTemplate%20of%20software%20architecture.png" target="_blank">Edit in diagrams.net</a>